-In this article, we’re going to talk about making single guitar pickups, and how building them from scratch can be such a rewarding and worthwhile experience.
+In this article, we’ll discuss making single guitar pickups, and how building them from scratch can be such a rewarding and worthwhile experience.
 The design is simple and the steps are easy to follow.
 Another benefit of the design is that winding the coil by hand offers the opportunity of having your pickup sound just as good as, if not better than, the same coil wound by a machine.
 This means that while your pickup might not look store-bought, it will stand a good chance of sounding every bit as good.

-We discussed all the tools we’ll need in the last article — we recommend having a look, if you haven’t yet.
+We discussed all the tools we’ll need in the last article — we recommend taking a look, if you haven’t yet.
 Let’s dive right in and build our first single coil pickup.

 Making single coil guitar pickups – The Bobbin